With superheroes continuing to flood movies, television and streaming media, Balladeer’s Blog takes another look at a neglected pantheon of heroes.

 First Appearance: Keen Detective Funnies #23 (August 1940).
 His final Golden Age appearance came in 1941.

 Powers: Air Man’s costume boasted feathers filled with an experimental anti-gravity gas as well as a jet-pack.
-In addition to that he sported guns plus a Chemical Belt loaded with cigar-shaped explosives.
+In addition to that he sported guns plus a Chemical Belt loaded with egg-shaped explosives.
 On top of that Air Man was highly skilled at unarmed combat and had Olympic-level gymnastic abilities.

 Comment: Air Man was one of those Golden Age superheroes who didn’t hesitate to kill off his adversaries when the situation called for it.